JordanRayne/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 Elctronic Computers
 - A computer/s called the Colossus was made to decipher messages during world war two and was later destroyed
-- Eniac was the first of its kind and able to "solve a large class of numerical problems" source wikipedia
+- Eniac was the first of its kind and able to "solve a large class of numerical problems" source wikipedia Setting up git Hub
+ - In this session I also set up git hub and went the following steps to set it up firstly forking with Mr. Gallens own account where I am able to easly find information for the course.
+Creating a project plan
+- I also created my first project, just something simple so that I can Keep track of what I have to do,finish, and whats completed.
+  Getting started with Raseberry pie